 - Support volunteers

-The work of Peaceful Borders grew out of a 3 month pilot initiative called the Listening Project pioneered in Calais with CHIPS (Christian International Peace Service).
-CHIPS remain supportive partners.
+Peaceful Borders began as a grass roots collaboration and seeks to remain flexible and able to respond quickly to a changing and unpredictable environment.
+Much of our work grew out of a 3 month pilot initiative called the Listening Project pioneered in the Calais ‘jungle’ with CHIPS (Christian International Peace Service), who remain supportive partners.

 We are keen to partner with all who seek peace at our borders in these times of unprecedented movement of people fleeing conflict and seeking peace.